2 Partial equilibrium and the “Keynesian Cross”

 Next, we’ll show how to find the partial equilibrium level of output graphically and algebraically.

-First, let’s show a graph for planned spending and its components.
+First, graph for planned spending and its components.
 Notice that because we assumed \(G\) was given, it’s just a number.
-Similarly, \(r\) is fixed, so \(PI(r)\) is also just a number, and as a result \(G + I(r)\) is just a straight line. \(C\) depends on \(Y\) in a positive way, so the consumption function is upward sloping and parallel.
+Similarly, \(r\) is fixed, so \(PI(r)\) is also just a number, and as a result \(G + I(r)\) is just a straight line. \(C\) depends positively on \(Y\) so the consumption function is upward sloping.
 Since planned spending is \(C + PI + G\), the planned spending function is parallel to the consumption function, but higher.

-To find the partial equilibrium level of output, we use a graphical argument called the “Keynesian cross.”
-Graphically, this involves plotting planned spending as a function of \(Y\), and then drawing a 45 degree line out of the origin of the graph.
+To find the partial equilibrium level of output, we use a graphical representation called the “Keynesian cross.”
+Plotting planned spending as a function of \(Y\), and then drawing a 45 degree line out of the origin of the graph.
 This 45 degree line is like the line \(Y=Y\) - it increases by \(1\) every time \(Y\) increases by \(1\).
 These graphs will intersect at one point, which is the only point where \(Y = PS(\cdot)\).
 But that’s exactly our definition of partial equilibrium!

 One way of thinking about this is that we know that consumption depends on output and output depends on consumption, etc. There’s one level of consumption and output that are consistent with one another – the intersection of the 45 degree line and the planned spending line.